-As you learn more, if you don’t like the hosting company you initially signed with, you can easily leave and go elsewhere (and yes, you should get a pro-rata refund if you paid for a lengthy term in advance – but do check with your provider first).
+As you learn more, if you don’t like the hosting company you used initially, you can easily leave and go elsewhere (and yes, you should get a pro-rata refund if you paid for a long term in advance – but do check with your provider first).

-Many hosting companies over a migration service, where they move your site (and associated email accounts) from your old host to the new one.
+Many hosting companies offer a free migration service.
+They’ll do all the complicated moving work for you and transfer your site (and associated email accounts) from your old host to the new one.

 Typically, changing hosts shouldn’t affect your search rankings as long as both servers provide the same experience.
 Page loading time is a ranking factor, so if you move from a fast server to a slow one, your rankings might drop.
 Probably not overnight, but certainly over a period of time.

-And if you move from a slow server to a past one, your rankings might improve.
+And if you move from a slow server to a fast one, your rankings might improve.

-Let’s go through the process for buying a domain and hosting from Bluehost.
+Let’s go through the process of buying a domain and hosting from Bluehost.

 Step 1: Visit Bluehost.com and click on the ‘get started now’ button